Government Climb Down On Over-16’s School Collective Worship

-In the House of Lords last night, Lord Adonis – Government spokesman for Education in the Lords – accepted the principle of allowing sixteen year olds and over to exempt themselves from worship in schools.
+In the House of Lords on Tuesday, Lord Adonis – Government spokesman for Education in the Lords – accepted the principle of allowing sixteen year olds and over to exempt themselves from worship in schools.

-Keith Porteous Wood, Executive Director of the National Secular Society – which has been campaigning for this for over 30 years – said: “This is very good news indeed.
+Keith Porteous Wood, Executive Director of the National Secular Society – which has been campaigning against Collective Worship for over 40 years – said: “This is very good news indeed.
 It has seemed intolerable to us that young people are being forced to worship at school, sometimes against their will.
 It is self-evidently a breach of their human rights.
 Indeed, it can be argued from a human rights perspective that the age limit for self-exemption should be lower.
 The church is quite happy to allow fourteen year olds to confirm their commitment to Christianity, yet it will not accept that other children of that age can feel equally certain that they don’t believe.”

-Mr Wood pointed to the front page report in this week’s Times Educational Supplement which showed that some young people are prepared to take the matter into their own hands when religious enthusiasts use school as a place of indoctrination rather than education.
+Mr Wood pointed to the front page report in last week’s Times Educational Supplement (http://www.tes.co.uk/2259308) also referred to in the debate, which showed that some young people are prepared to take the matter into their own hands when religious enthusiasts use school as a place of indoctrination rather than of education.

 Canon John Hall, chief education officer for the Church of England, tried to put a brave face on it, telling the BBC: “Students have always been able to withdraw from these sessions with parental consent and we understand that in practice a more flexible approach for those in sixth-form may be appropriate.
 This may be of little relevance – in practice, we are aware of very few cases of withdrawal from collective worship.”